Specialized Medical Care for Children & Young Adults

 - A few books or activities to help pass the time

 We provide rooming-in accommodations for one parent.
 If you choose to stay with your child, please bring toiletries, clothes and other essentials.
 If other family members want to stay in the area, a social worker can provide information on local lodgings and help you make arrangements.
-We also have a supply of books and toys for your child’s use.
+We also have a supply of books and a Ronald McDonald room that provides a place for parents to step away and get a snack.